Medical Accommodations

 Our Approach

-Montreat College seeks to care for students who have a physical or mental disability or condition that impacts them in regards to their housing assignment.
+Montreat College seeks to care for students who have a physical or mental disability or condition that impacts them in regard to their housing assignment.
 There are a variety of accommodations that the college may determine might be best to offer and provide in supporting the needs stated in the submitted paperwork.
 Examples of these accommodations may be, but are not limited to, the following: specific residence hall/room placement, accessibility to bathroom, general accessibility, private rooms, and specific care plans.
 Due to our continued student growth and space availability, students are not typically given private rooms, as we want them to be in and grow through the experience of community.
 If it is determined by the college that one of the accommodations needed involves a private room, precedence will be placed on that student and space.
 Any student who desires a private room due to a personal preference should expect an additional charge per semester, and will only receive a private room after all other accommodations have been determined and provided.

 Application Process

-Documentation for the medical accommodations request must come from a healthcare provider who is certified or a specialist in the area of medicine/healthcare that the request is being based on.
+• Documentation for the medical accommodations request must come from a healthcare provider who is certified or a specialist in the area of medicine/healthcare that the request is being based on.
 If there are multiple areas of concern, documentation from each provider/specialist should be submitted.
 Issues or areas of concern must each have proper documentation in order to be considered in the request.

 Meal Plan Accommodations: